 Here’s the deal.

 Legitimate exemptions and discounts exist for empty properties – whether due to probate, major repairs, or hardship.
+The new April 2025 premium exemptions have significantly improved the protections available, especially for inherited properties and those being marketed for sale.

 But they’re not handed out on a platter.
+You need to apply, provide evidence, and stay on top of deadlines.

 Don’t let the bills stack up.
 Take control today.